-16. Settlement Efforts:
+Settlement Efforts

-- a.
-Reasonable efforts, as specified in a published policy, must be made to resolve disputes informally prior to/in connection with filing an IRP case. - b.
-Parties to cooperatively engage informally, but either party may inject independent dispute resolution facilitator (mediator) after initial CEP meeting.
-Either party can terminate informal dispute resolution efforts (CEP or mediation) if, after specified period, that party's concludes in good faith that further efforts are unlikely to produce agreement. - c.
-The process must be governed by clearly understood and prepublished rules applicable to both parties and be subject to strict time limits.
-In particular, the CCWG-ACCT will review the CEP process as part of Work Stream 2.
+- Reasonable efforts, as specified in a published policy, must be made to resolve disputes informally prior to/in connection with filing an Independent Review Process case. - Parties to cooperatively engage informally, but either party may inject independent dispute resolution facilitator (mediator) after initial CEP meeting.
+Either party can terminate informal dispute resolution efforts (Cooperative Engagement Process or mediation) if, after specified period, that party's concludes in good faith that further efforts are unlikely to produce agreement. - The process must be governed by clearly understood and pre-published rules applicable to both parties and be subject to strict time limits.
+In particular, the CCWG-Accountability will review the Cooperative Engagement Process as part of Work Stream 2.

-17. Decision Making:
+Decision Making

-- a.
-In each case, a 3 member panel will be drawn from the Standing Panel.
-Each party will select one panelist, and those panelists will select the third.
+• In each case, a 3-member panel will be drawn from the Standing Panel.
+Each party will select one Panelist, and those panelists will select the third.
 We anticipate that the Standing Panel would draft, issue for comment, and revise procedural rules.
-Focus on streamlined, simplified processes with rules that are easy to understand and follow. - b.
-Panel decisions will be based on each IRP panelist's assessment of the merits of the claimant's case.
-The panel may undertake a de novo review of the case, make findings of fact, and issue decisions based on those facts.
+Focus on streamlined, simplified processes with rules that are easy to understand and follow.

+Panel decisions will be based on each Independent Review Process Panelist's assessment of the merits of the claimant's case.
+The Panel may undertake a de novo review of the case, make findings of fact, and issue decisions based on those facts.
 All decisions will be documented and made public and will reflect a well-reasoned application of the standard to be applied.